gebruederheitz/wp-theme-docs/README.md

 use Gebruederheitz\Wordpress\Documentation\AdminPage;

 new AdminPage('my-extra-admin-page', 'Extra Tools', 'tools.php');
+// or use the factory method AdminPage::factory('my-extra-admin-page', 'Extra Tools', 'tools.php');
 ```

 This will set up a basic admin page under the "Tools" tab in